NinaQuik/surfs_up/README.md

 # surfs_up
-Data retrieval and display using SQLAlchemy, SQLite and Flask Statistical analysis on queried data using min, max, mean, standard deviation.
+Data retrieval and display using SQLAlchemy, SQLite and Flask.

+Statistical analysis on queried data using min, max, mean, standard deviation.

 ## Overview